The 1031 Exchange can be a powerful tool when investing in real estate, but it’s not the perfect fit for every situation.

 EXAMPLE: A Taxpayer can trade Mississippi swamp land for a downtown L.A. high rise…or trade a single-family home for a 4-plex multi-family project.

-Finally, remember there are timing rules and some procedures that have to be specifically followed.
-It’s critical that taxpayers decide early on if they’re going to do a 1031 and understand the timeline for their transactions (more on this below).
+Finally, remember there are timing rules and some procedures that you have to specifically follow.
+It’s critical that taxpayers decide early on if they’re going to do a 1031 Exchange.
+They should also understand the timeline for their transactions (more on this below).

-When a 1031 Exchange is NOT a good fit
+When a 1031 Exchange is NOT a Good Choice

 - You’re willing to pay the tax for more flexibility